Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 What To Look For A Good Camping Coffee Grinder?

-As I mentioned previously not all grinders are going to be suitable, so the criteria for a camping coffee grinder as far as I’m concerned is as follows.
+As I mentioned previously, not all grinders will be suitable, so the criteria for a camping coffee grinder, as far as I’m concerned, is as follows.

-Durability: The grinder has to be durable, the last thing you want is a broken grinder when you’re miles away from civilization.
+- Durability: The grinder has to be durable.
+The last thing you want is a broken grinder when you’re miles away from civilization.
 Grinding whole coffee beans with two rocks just isn’t going to cut it!
-Thankfully all of the grinders on my list are made to last, these won’t break easily!
+Thankfully all of the grinders on my list are made to last, and these won’t break easily!

-Size: Does size matter?
+- Size: Does size matter?
 It does when you’re packing light and have limited space.
-I have made sure that each grinder on the list is small enough to slip into your backpack taking up hardly any room.
-The be honest, most of these camping grinders will fit snugly inside of your AeroPress.
+I have made sure that each grinder on the list is small enough to slip into your backpack, taking up hardly any room.
+To be honest, most of these camping grinders will fit snugly inside your AeroPress.

-If you’re looking for a camping coffee grinder that ticks all of the boxes look no further than the Shanik grinder.
-This small, lightweight coffee grinder is built to last with its durable high quality brushed stainless steel body and durable ceramic conical burr.
+If you’re looking for a camping coffee grinder that ticks all of the boxes, look no further than the JavaPresse grinder.
+This small, lightweight coffee grinder is built to last with its durable, high-quality brushed stainless steel body and durable ceramic conical burr.

-The measuring base on the Shanik takes the guesswork out of how much coffee you need to grind with a handy window and measurement cup guide, so you can leave the scale and coffee scoops at home.
+The measuring base on the JavaPresse takes the guesswork out of how much coffee you need to grind with a handy window and measurement cup guide, so you can leave the digital coffee scale and coffee scoops at home.

-The Shanik comes with multiple grind settings to suit almost any brewing method, simply turn the dial clockwise or counterclockwise to lock in your desired coarseness.
-A neat feature of the Shanik camping coffee grinder is the silicone lid that fits snugly on top of your grinder turning into an airtight container to keep any leftover coffee fresh.
+The JavaPresse comes with multiple grind settings to suit almost any brewing method; simply turn the dial clockwise or counterclockwise to lock in your desired coarseness.
+A neat feature of the JavaPresse camping coffee grinder is the silicone lid that fits snugly on top of your grinder, turning into an airtight container to keep any leftover coffee fresh.

-Included with the Shanik is a replacement ceramic burr, which is a great idea because from my experience these are often the first parts of a manual coffee grinder to break, so having a free replacement handy is a big thumbs up.
-You’ll also find a velvet carry bag which makes it easy to take your grinder on your travels and is also a handy place to keep your coffee beans too.
+Included with the JavaPresse is a replacement ceramic burr, which is a great idea because, from my experience, these are often the first parts of a manual coffee grinder to break, so having a free replacement handy is a big thumbs up.
+You’ll also find a velvet carry bag that makes it easy to take your grinder on your travels and is also a handy place to keep your coffee beans too.

 GSI Outdoors Camping Coffee Grinder

-The GSI Outdoors Java Mill features an adjustable, ceramic conical burr and weighs only 9.3 oz. making it perfect for camping and trekking in the wilderness.
-The GSI is probably one of the most well-built coffee grinders I’ve got my hands on, it’s extremely durable and the handle is just badass the way it locks in place!
+The GSI Outdoors Java Mill has an adjustable, conical ceramic burr and weighs about 9.2 oz. making it perfect for camping and trekking in the wilderness.
+The GSI is probably one of the most well-built coffee grinders I’ve got my hands on, it’s extremely durable, and the handle is badass in the way it locks in place!

 The construction of the GSI has been made from a durable co-polyester (strong, durable plastic) rather than stainless steel.
-I actually prefer this material over a steel grinder, I think it looks modern and allows you to see all of the moving parts.
+I prefer this material over a steel grinder, and I think it looks modern and allows you to see all the moving parts.

-Included in the kit is a coffee grounds cup (the base) a grinding arm which will make you feel like Macgyver when you lock it in place, and a silicone grip which doubles as a holder for the arm when not in use.
+The kit includes a coffee grounds cup (the base), a grinding arm that will make you feel like Macgyver when you lock it in place, and a silicone grip that doubles as a holder for the arm when not in use.

-There are a number of grind settings on the GSI all of which can be adjusted easily by rotating the lever (inside the grounds container) clockwise for a finer grind and counterclockwise for a coarser grind.
+There are a number of coffee grind settings on the GSI, all of which can be adjusted easily by twisting the lever (found in the container) clockwise for a finer grind and counterclockwise for a coarser grind.